 It‘s nice to have a quick view of the scatter plot, but a relationship between variables can be more accurately determined through regression analysis.
-In this tutorial a scattered plot with a regression line will be created.
-To follow along with this lesson download this Minitab file.
-Also, if you don't have the latest version of Minitab you can download a free trial for the new version here.
+In this tutorial, a scattered plot with a regression line will be created.
+To follow along with this lesson, download this Minitab file.
+Also, if you don't have the latest version of Minitab, you can download a free trial for the new version here.

 Add Data to Minitab

-To add data to Minitab the data must be entered or pasted into the program from a spreadsheet.
+To add data to Minitab, the data must be entered or pasted into the program from a spreadsheet.
 The data should come in the form of X and Y separately to be able to complete an analysis.

-Set-up Scatter Plot With a Regression
+Set up a Scatter Plot With a Regression

-Set-up Fit Regression Model
+Set up Fit Regression Model

 - Now you must place your cursor in the "Responses" section and click on the cars sold header (Y variable) to the left.
-Click in the "Continuous predictors" section and then click on TV Ads header (X variable).
+Click in the "Continuous predictors" section and then click on the TV Ads header (The x variable).
 Find the storage button and click on it.

 Scattered Plot, Residual Plots, and Regression Output Data